 One point of view, however, is that for Russia the Cold War never finished.
 It never accepted the loss of power and territory that came with the dissolution of the Soviet Union and may be looking to expand its sphere of influence, ultimately forming another large political entity under its control like the proposed Eurasian Union.
 Some of Russia’s provocative actions do indeed seem to correlate to this line of thinking, like 2014’s annexation of Crimea, supporting separatist movements in other parts of Ukraine, investing into divisive far-right nationalist parties across Europe, as well as its possible designs on Baltic nations like Latvia.
 For its part, Russia explains its motivations to be merely defensive, pushing back against the expanse of NATO too close to its borders and fulfilling an obligation to free Russian-speaking people who want to rejoin the motherland.

 What will the future hold?
-For all of President-elect Trump’s positive intentions towards Russia at this point, it’s simply unpredictable what he will actually do as President.
-In part, of course, because he is not President yet and the world is clearly in a state of flux.
-But it’s easy to conceive of scenarios where he will be pushed and tested by Putin’s actions.
+For all of Donald Trump’s positive intentions towards Russia at this point, it’s simply unpredictable what he will actually do as President.
+But as the world is clearly in a state of flux, it’s easy to conceive of scenarios where he will be pushed and tested by Putin’s actions.

 On the other hand, must Putin be viewed through an adversarial prism, like a Cold War enemy?
 Barring further provocations, a new relationship should be possible, based on mutual interests and values.
 One way to achieve that is to clarify America’s vision for the world and what it will and will not do.
 It can be argued that under President Obama the line was often quite fuzzy.
 It was hard for America’s enemies or allies to know where the country stood and whom it would support.
 While Putin thrives on unpredictability, America's strength in the world has been its internal stability and the consistency with which it has projected and supported its values.

-It should also be noted that Obama appears to have underestimated Putin and seems to continue to do so, portraying Russia as essentially a “weaker” junior-league country in his last press conference of 2016.
+It should also be noted that President Obama appears to have underestimated Putin and continued to do so, portraying Russia as essentially a “weaker” junior-league country in his last press conference of 2016.
 With damaging email leaks via Russian involvement possibly tipping the scales in a close election, this attitude seems unrealistic.

 As the U.S. and many of its western allies find themselves with divided countries, rocked by the rise of populist movements, geopolitical plays like the Russian meddling in the Presidential election process can be born and will likely go unchallenged.
 Maybe that can be a blessing, avoiding further conflict.
 What can be gained by actively opposing Russia in the international arena?
 Is the heart of American policy towards Russia still ideological, territorial, or just simply corporate?
 There probably is more money to be made together.
 Plunged into a soul-searching period, America has an opportunity to emerge with a revamped identity.
 A cautiously optimistic new vision towards Russia should be a part of it.